 The Site Superintendent or Safety Inspector will be provided a project-specific emergency plan and communication system that describes procedures to be followed in the event of serious injuries, fatalities, structural failures and other emergencies.
 This emergency plan will be submitted by the Safety Department after review and approval, and will be reviewed in depth at weekly safety meetings and posted in job office and through-out project once enclosed.
-See Appendix H for Emergency Action Plan, and Appendix I for Emergency Plan Poster which must be displayed in the trailer and throughout structure once enclosed.
+See Appendix H for Emergency Action Plan and Emergency Action Plan Poster which must be displayed in the trailer and throughout structure once enclosed.